 Inadequate Cleaning and Sanitizing.

-- Cleaning and sanitizing your equipment is an important part of maintaining a safe, clean working environment.
+• Cleaning and sanitizing your equipment is important to maintaining a clean working environment.
 It’s also one of the most overlooked aspects of commercial refrigeration repair.

-- The right amount of cleaning and sanitizing will depend on how dirty your air conditioning unit is, how often you use it, and its age.
-If you have an older model unit that hasn’t been cleaned in a long time or has never been cleaned at all then it may need to be thoroughly cleaned before being used again to ensure proper hygiene standards are maintained throughout its service life cycle.*
+• The right amount of cleaning and sanitizing will depend on how dirty your air conditioning unit is, how often you use it, and its age.
+If you have an older model unit that hasn’t been cleaned in a long time or has never been cleaned, then it may need to be thoroughly cleaned before being used again to ensure proper hygiene standards are maintained throughout its service life cycle.

 Drainage Issues.